Regulates bowel function & manages symptoms of IBS

 - Supports digestion and gastrointestinal health

-- Promotes health blood sugars and cardiovascular health
+- Promotes healthy blood sugars and cardiovascular health

 - One of the most well-tolerated fibers available; low FODMAP compliant